Quick Reference Chart

 The Rule of Creation:

 At this table we use the standard method of character creation, the original Priority system.
-Infected and Drake options are not available for initial PC concepts.
+Infected and Drake options are not available for initial PC concepts, though you can unlock this option later in-game.
 Surged characters are harder to play and harder to be associated with, so it is suggested that before making a surged character you consult with the rest of your party to verify they are going to be ok with the additional difficulties it presents.
 You can find a functional version of Chummer (a Shadowrun Character Generator) HERE.
 Note that only English books are allowed, none of the German content is permitted.
 '2050' is also disallowed.

 The Rule of Knowledge: